ini272/cv/README.md

 *RISE | Visual Effects Studios*
 *05/2023 - present*

+- Managing the company's ~1K Linux nodes using Puppet to keep the desired system state across the multiple locations of the company.
+Automating software installation, IP address management, DNS records, and enrollment to the identity management system
 - Utilizing GitLab pipelines for testing and deployment processes for various infrastructure services like static DHCP records, reverse proxy configuration, and standalone web applications
-- Developing multiple Ansible roles to establish a solid infrastructure foundation, including tasks such as server enrollment to identity domains, metrics aggregation with Telegraf, repository access management, and proxy configuration
+- Developing multiple Ansible roles to create a foundation for deploying new servers, including tasks such as server enrollment to identity domains, metrics aggregation using Telegraf, and repository access
-- Consolidated web application components into a single Docker Compose file, integrating Nginx, API services, and application layers for improved deployment efficiency and system manageability
+- Unifying web application components with Docker, integrating Nginx, API services, and application layers for better system manageability

 **System Administrator**
 *RISE | Visual Effects Studios*
 *02/2017 – 11/2018, 05/2019 – 04/2023*

-- Managing the company's ~1K Linux workstations and render nodes using Puppet to keep the desired system state and Kickstart files for provisioning, thus automating IP address management, DNS records, and enrollment to the identity management system
-- Racked up and deployed physical nodes in the local data center serving as virtual workstations (VMs) to meet the demand for remote work
+- Coordinated the data flow in the company, enabling teams across various locations to collaborate on shared projects
+- Established and maintained multiple in-house servers, encompassing a wiki page, ticket management system, chat application, license servers, and more
-- Monitoring critical server resource utilization using InfluxDB and Grafana for virtualization, furthermore ingesting data from several PDUs in the local server room, throwing alerts upon reaching certain limits
+- Monitored critical server resource utilization using Grafana and InfluxDB
 - Lead the transition from the main storage cluster using BeeGFS to a more performant and redundant solution using GPFS, in collaboration with an external vendor